zliobaite/zliobaite.github.io/_posts/2013-11-27-predicting-journal-ratings.md

 	avg		0.65      	0.73	0.66

 The results above are based on the assumption that any misclassification is equally bad.
-We can also compute cost-weighted classification error, where the cost of misclassification is defined as |true - predicted|.
+We can also compute cost-weighted classification error, where the cost of misclassification is defined as $$|$$true - predicted$$|$$.
 For example, misclassifying a journal of rating 2 as rating 1 carries cost of 1, but misclassifying the same journal as rating 0 carries cost 2.

 The mean cost weighted error of our classifier is 0.33, while random classifier gives 0.57.
 This means that our classification is about 50% better than random, so there is some predictive power in the titles after all.